15 August, 2019

 The They Are Not Alone (TANA) project started a few years ago, sparked by a lecture from Avondale’s Dr Brad Watson and spearheaded by one of the students who listened to the lecture, Linda Ciric.
 The initial campaign had two goals: to raise $100,000 through a partnership with ADRA Australia for family violence projects in Papua New Guinea, and to raise awareness of family violence in general.

-The project ended in January 2019, but the ripples from it have since evolved and grown.
+The first phase of the project ended in January 2019, but the ripples from it have since evolved and grown.

 At the end of May, Agnes Kola, Women’s and Family Ministry director for the Papua New Guinea Union Mission (PNGUM), presented the South Pacific Strongim Femili Strongim Community Partnership proposal.
 This proposal aims to address gender-based violence in the South Pacific.
 The draft concept calls for an overall strategy to be developed and implemented over five years and suggests that the following is needed: